Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json
 ```

+### Step 16: Access our container via SSH
-#### Create a Sessions Manager script that will allow us to access our container
+#### Option 1: Create a Sessions Manager script that will allow us to SSH into our container
 - We can access the ECS cluster container using the bash terminal to view the status of the cluster tasks and to check to make sure that the container is healthy.:
 ```
 aws ecs execute-command \